Abelian networks IV. Dynamics of nonhalting networks: Examples: sandpiles, rotor-routing, toppling, etc

 We can think of each processor $\PP_v$ as a ``locker'' that can store up to $\outdeg(v)-1$ chips, and its state $q_v$ represents the number of chips it is currently storing.
 When $\PP_v$ receives a new chip, the chip is stored in the locker if it has unallocated space (i.e., if $\q(v) < \outdeg(v)-1$).
 If the locker is already full (i.e., $\q(v) = \outdeg(v)-1$), then $\PP_v$ sends all $\outdeg(v)-1$ stored chips plus the extra chip to its neighbors by sending one chip along each outgoing edge from $v$.
 See Figure~\ref{figure:sandpile network example} for an illustration of this process.

-A sinkless sandpile network is locally irreducible, and is strongly connected if $G$ is a strongly connected digraph.
-The production matrix of this network is equal $\A_G \D_G^{-1}$, and hence by the same reasoning as Example~\ref{e. rotor network} it is a critical network.
+The total kernel and the production matrix of this network are equal to the corresponding objects in the sinkless rotor network (with the same underlying digraph).
+Hence by the same reasoning as Example~\ref{e. rotor network}, a sinkless sandpile network on a strongly connected digraph is a critical network.

-\begin{remark} We would like to warn the reader that (network) configurations in this paper has a subtle difference when compared to (chip) configurations in the literature.
+\begin{remark} We would like to warn the reader that (network) configurations in this paper have a subtle difference when compared to (chip) configurations in the literature.
 A (chip) configuration in the usual sense is a vector $\cc \in \Z^V$ that records the number of chips at each vertex.
 By contrast, a (network) configuration in this paper is a pair $\x.\q$, where the vector $\x \in \Z^V$ records the number of chips that are not stored in the lockers, and the state $\q \in \prod_{v \in V} \Z_{\outdeg(v)}$ records the number of chips currently stored in the lockers.

 Identifying $\Z_{\outdeg(v)}$ with $\{0,1,\ldots,\outdeg(v)-1\}$, the chip configuration corresponding to $\x.\q$ is the vector sum $\x+\q$.
 Note that there is more than one way to represent a chip configuration as a network configuration. \qedhere \end{remark} \end{example}